 In addition to registering with USA Cycling, your school may ask that you have a licensed USA Cycling coach as a team advisor, or that you secure additional liability insurance for the club.
 Details on both of these processes are outlined below.

-USA Cycling offers a certification and licensing program for cycling coaches, with a discount for new coaches from high school programs.
+USA Cycling offers a certification and licensing program for cycling coaches, with a discount for new coaches from interscholastic programs.
 This program certifies that the coach is versed not only in the basics of coaching cyclists, but is up to date on continuing education units and the latest information available to coaches.
-Additionally, every licensed USA Cycling coach has passed a criminal background check, which provides high schools with added peace of mind.
+Additionally, every licensed USA Cycling coach has passed a criminal background check, which provides schools with added peace of mind.
 Complete details on this program are available here, but the basic steps to becoming a coach are summarized here:

 - Continuing Education: Review the continuing education policy.
 You are responsible for knowing and keeping up to date on the continuing education policy.